michelson/lazy_high_charts/README.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/michelson/lazy_high_charts?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This gem provides a simple and extremely flexible way to use HighCharts from ruby code.
 Tested on Ruby on Rails, Sinatra and Nanoc, but it should work with others too.
+Highcharts is not free for commercial use, so make sure you have a valid license to use Highcharts.

 [![Build Status](https://travis-ci.org/michelson/lazy_high_charts.png?branch=master)](http://travis-ci.org/michelson/lazy_high_charts)